 For your cryptocurrency portfolio allocation we recommend:

-Before you start investing you'll want to ensure you have a Rainy Day and Emergency Savings Fund.
-If you have both of these, go to the next step!
-If not read on.
+Before you start investing you'll want to ensure you have a Budget and goals tied to the budget in order to create your Rainy Day and Emergency Savings Fund.
+For budgeting and savings assistance go to our Budget & Savings Courses.

 Rainy Day Fund